Pezmc/BibLatex-Check/README.md

 Getting Started
 ===
-Just copy the file into a directory with write permission, change the path of test.bib to the bib file you want to test, and run the script with Python 3.
+Just copy the file into a directory with write permission, then either:

+ * Change properties in the file to point to the bib file you want to test, and run the script with Python 3
+ * Or, Specify the input on the command line `python3 biblatex_check.py <input.bib> [input.aux] [output.html]`

-You may also provide an additional aux file (usually created when compiling a tex document).
-Then, the check of the bib file becomes restricted to only those entries that are really cited in the tex document.
+If you provide the additional aux file (usually created when compiling a tex document), then the check of the bib file is restricted to only those entries that are really cited in the tex document.

 The html output is tested with Firefox and Chrome, but the current version does not properly work with Internet Explorer.